Never let a computer know you’re in a hurry.

 - Report it to the Academy where it will be recorded and investigated.

-- The Academy will take steps to identify the bully, where appropriate, such as examining system logs, identifying and interviewing possible witnesses, and contacting service providers and the police, if necessary.
+- The Academy will take steps to identify the bully, where appropriate, such as examining school system logs, identifying and interviewing possible witnesses.
+The academy will also support parents with contacting service providers and the police, if necessary.

 Sanctions for those involved in Cyberbullying may include: